toby-wong/Firicico/README.md

 This is the font set-up I use for programming.
 It uses Fira Code as default font and Pacifico for the italics.
 Thanks to Fira Code it also has font ligatures.

 ### What is it?
 As just said, its a combination of two fonts.
-The Pacifico font-size is additionally slightly increased (115%).
+Fira Code and Pacifico.

 ### Setup

-Just download/clone the this repo and install the Firicico & Firicico Italic.
-In the Source fonts-folder you can additionally find the unedited source fonts, if you want to install them too.
+Just download/clone the this repo and install the fonts included.
+For an easy installation you can just install Firicico Regular & Firicico Italic.
+In the Source fonts-folder you can additionally find the original source fonts.

 Now go to your editor/IDE and change the font to Firicico and enable Font ligatures, if you want them.
 That's it.